echumley/Saguaros-CyberHub/README.md

 ## Project Description

 The Saguaros CyberHub is the official cybersecurity lab, cyber warfare range, and eLearning platform of the Cyber Saguaros, the University of Arizona's largest cybersecurity club.
-The CyberHub's purpose is split into three main goals that guide our effort throughout this project:
+The CyberHub's purpose is split a few main goals that guide our effort throughout this project:

 1. Provide club members with the opportunity to supplement their undergraduate and graduate-level coursework with hands-on offensive and defensive security training.
 2. Create a training model & environment for club Capture the Flag (CTF) teams.
+3. Open a virtual learning and compute environment for student, researcher, and faculty projects.
-3. Stay free for club members.
+4. Stay free for club members.

 ## Project Ethos